Spring start up

 A smart controller with Dallas Water Utilities awareness automatically adjusts when drought stages change.

-Rebate toward EPA WaterSense-labeled smart controllers that adjust watering based on local weather data.
+Weather-based controllers automatically adjust watering to real conditions.
 Reduces outdoor water use 20-50%.

 Full coverage for your protection and peace of mind.